Important: If you use a Google Account through school or work, learn more about your transition timeline.

 - The archived version of your classic site will be a Takeout export downloaded to each site owner’s Google Drive.
 The exported site won’t count toward Google account storage limits.
 If one owner deletes their version of the export, other owners’ versions will remain unchanged.

 - The original classic site will appear in “Deleted Sites” on the classic Sites homepage.
 It will indicate that it was deleted by Google.
-You’ll be able to permanently delete your classic site.
-If you do not permanently delete it before 30 days, your classic site will be permanently deleted automatically.

 Who will own the converted new site draft

 While a classic site could have multiple owners, new sites always have one owner.
 Only some site owners may be eligible to become owners.
 In some cases, no owner may be eligible.